aeyobd/dwarfs/thesis/extra_results.md

 # Additional results an tests {#sec:extra_results}

-In this section, we briefly explore additional simulations testing assumptions not varied in the main text: variations in the halo concentration, cored halos, alternative orbits, anisotropy, and oblateness.
+In this section, we briefly explore additional simulations testing assumptions not varied in the main text: variations in the halo concentration, cored halos, alternative orbits, anisotropy, and ellipsoidal models.

 ## Alternative initial conditions